SCOTT SIMON, Host:

 For one American this vault is the culmination of a lifelong and controversial campaign.
 Dan Charles reports.

-The ceremony launching the seed vault was a thoroughly Nordic affair.
+DAN CHARLES: The ceremony launching the seed vault was a thoroughly Nordic affair.
 The wind numbed your fingers.
 Behind Norway's Prime Minister you could see snow covered mountains.
 Then a lean sandy-haired man in his mid-50s stepped to the microphone and the soft accent of western Tennessee echoed across the rocky mountainside.

 CHARLES: The seed vault is at least partly the legacy of this man, Cary Fowler, executive director of the Global Crop Diversity Trust, based in Rome.
 Thirty years ago, Fowler was just out of college.
 The son of a Tennessee judge and grandson of a farmer, he became fascinating by the price of agricultural progress.
 Farmers around the world were abandoning traditional kinds of rice, wheat and corn, instead planting the products of modern science, new seeds that produced bigger harvests.

-Mr. FOWLER: If you're driving in the countryside and you see millions of individual plants of wheat out there, you don't think that wheat is going to become extinct anytime soon.
+FOWLER: If you're driving in the countryside and you see millions of individual plants of wheat out there, you don't think that wheat is going to become extinct anytime soon.

 CHARLES: But Fowler points out all those plants are genetically identical.
 And being identical, they are identically vulnerable, whether to disease, drought, or insects.
 He dug deeper and discovered that the genetic diversity that use to exist in fields now can only be found in refrigerated rooms called gene banks.
 There's one, for instance, outside Mexico City at CIMMYT, the International Center for Improvement of Wheat and Maize, which is another word for corn.